GOVERNING BODY – PERSONAL PROFILES

 Peter values family and enjoys being part of the school and church communities.
 Peter grew up in a Christian family and has been a Christian for most of his adult life.
 He and his wife are currently members of Everyday Wimbledon church.
 In his spare time Peter enjoys playing cricket and Australian rules football.

-Colin has lived in Long Ditton since 1991.
+Colin lived in Long Ditton for 28 years.
 He grew up and attended school locally.
 He has a degree in Mathematics and Music.
 Colin has a background in Primary Education at teacher, Deputy Head and Headship level and has worked in a diverse range of schools.
-His current post is Diocesan Director of Education for the Diocese of Southwark.
-Colin has worked for the Diocesan Board for10 years, prior to this he was a School Improvement Inspector in Kingston and a Headteacher of an 'Outstanding' Church school for 10 years.
+He has recently retired from the post of Diocesan Director of Education for the Diocese of Southwark.
+Colin worked for the Diocesan Board for 15 years, prior to this he was a School Improvement Inspector in Kingston and a Headteacher of an 'Outstanding' Church school for 10 years.
 Colin is passionate about education and giving pupils the best life chances.
 In his spare time Colin enjoys music, eating out and spending time with family and friends.

 SARAH RAWLINSON (Foundation Governor)